anshtyagi14/rmqdatadog/README.md

-# Comprehensive Guide to setup RabbitMQ Monitoring with Datadog Integration
+# Comprehensive Guide to setup RabbitMQ monitoring with Datadog Agent 7

 ## Prerequisites